Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 Got Travel Insurance?

 After a few unfortunate illnesses and emergencies where I traveled without travel insurance, I have felt the pain of being out a lot of money and the added stress.
-Since then, I never travel out of the country without travel insurance for peace of mind and protection.

 Looking For More Travel Inspiration?